After you log in you will be presented with the following available commands in the vertical left hand side toolbar as shown below:

 This will allow you to rename your sub project and selecting this option will present the following dialog:

-To delete a sub-project simply press the Delete command.
+To destroy or delete a sub-project simply press the Destroy command.
 The following dialog will be presented:

 You can add project information for the current sub-project, by pressing selecting this option.
 This will present you with a new dialog where you can add text/notes describing the current sub project.

-Enter the desiered text and press Save or Cancel to exit.
+Enter the desired text and press Save or Cancel to exit.

 Changes since last login¶